telerik/xaml-docs/controls/radchartview3d/populating-data/data-binding.md

 	};
 {{endregion}}

-In summary, to data bound a 3D chart series you will need to set 3 properties - __YValueBinding, XValueBinding, ZValueBinding and ItemsSource__.
+In summary, to bind data to a 3D chart series, you will need to set 4 properties - __YValueBinding, XValueBinding, ZValueBinding and ItemsSource__.

 #### __[XAML] Example 4: Setting binding properties in XAML__
 {{region xaml-radchartview3d-populating-data-databinding-3}}